-Robots were often considered as automatic machines designed to perform few boring and repetitive jobs we don’t want to deal with.
+Robots are often considered as automatic machines designed to perform few boring and repetitive jobs we don’t want to deal with.
 However, as robots become smarter and more sophisticated, they pose a real threat to most human jobs.
 Shall we worry?

 In 2007 I decided to join ASP (Alta Scuola Politecnica) alongside my Master Degree in Industrial Design at Politecnico of Milan, an experience that has profoundly influenced my perspectives and professional path.